Curry Kimchi Pancakes

 - 3/4 cup Korean pancake mix (buchim garu)

 - 1 1/2 tsp curry powder

 - 1 tbsp kimchi juice

 - In a large mixing bowl, combine Korean pancake mix, frying mix, and curry powder.
 Pour ice water and mix well.
 Add kimchi, squid, onion, and kimchi juice.
 Combine well.

 - Dot with a few sliced green chili on top if using.
 Cook for 3 minutes.
 Flip the pancake to the other side and continue to cook for another 3 minutes or so.
-You will need to drizzle more oil around the pancakes to create crispier texture
+You will need to drizzle more oil if the skillet seems dry.

-- Serve hot.
+- Serve the curry pancakes hot.